AdobeDocs/experience-manager-screens.en/help/using/getting-started-digital-signage.md

 ---
 title: Basics Of Digital Signage for [!UICONTROL AEM Screens]
-seo-title: Basics Of Digital  Signage for [!UICONTROL AEM Screens]
-description: The guide describes the basics of a digital signage project
+description: Learn the basics of a digital signage project.
-seo-description: The guide describes the basics of a digital signage project
 exl-id: e3913be2-9028-4773-a034-e16924a71e04
 ---
 # Basics of a Digital Signage Project {#basics-digital-signage}